The college has a selective admissions process whereby each candidate is evaluated individually. The basic requirements are as follows:

 - Applicants who have matriculated in a college-level degree program and have completed the equivalent of 24 or more college credits are not required to submit a high school transcript.
 Academic transcripts are required for all colleges attended.

 - Submit SAT and/or ACT scores The college strongly recommends that students who have taken the SAT and/or ACT include their scores, as they may help students qualify for one or more scholarships.

 - Submit the required application materials to CIA Admissions Materials can be submitted through the student's online application profile; via an electronic database such as Parchment, Scribbles, eScript, and CommonApp; or by mail to: Admissions Department, The Culinary Institute of America, 1946 Campus Drive, Hyde Park, NY 12538-1499.

 Most CIA students will have had some experience in food—including culinary classes during high school or college, work in the food industry, or extensive personal cooking or baking activities.
-If you need to confirm your interest in a food career or your choice of major at the CIA, we recommend that you gain hands-on experience in a classroom, work, or volunteer setting prior to enrolling at the college.
+If the applicant needs to confirm their interest in a food career or their choice of major at the CIA, the CIA recommends that the applicant gain hands-on experience in a classroom, work, or volunteer setting prior to enrolling at the college.